-- Students must complete a course from the Introduction to Visual Impairment in the first semester or have taken an equivalent course approved by Western Michigan University (WMU).
+- Students must complete a course from the Introduction to Visual Impairment in the first semester or have taken an equivalent course approved by the Michigan Department of Education - Low Incidence Outreach (MDE-LIO).

 - Braille Code and Communications (I) must be completed prior to enrolling in Braille Code and Communications (II).